-- Are disabled and have specific additional needs - Have special Educational needs - Are a young carer - Are privately fostered - Have returned home to their family from care - Are showing signs of engaging in anti-social or criminal behaviour - Are in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health and domestic abuse. - Are showing early signs of abuse and/or neglect - Are showing signs of displaying behaviour or views that are considered extreme. - Are misusing drugs or alcohol themselves. - Are not attending school or are at risk of exclusion from school - Frequently go missing/goes missing from care or from home - Are at risk of modern slavery, trafficking, exploitation, radicalised.
+- Are disabled and have specific additional needs - Have special Educational needs - Are a young carer - Are privately fostered - Have returned home to their family from care - Are showing signs of engaging in anti-social or criminal behaviour - Are in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health and domestic abuse. - Are showing early signs of abuse and/or neglect - Are showing signs of displaying behaviour or views that are considered extreme. - Are misusing drugs or alcohol themselves? - Are not attending school or are at risk of exclusion from school - Frequently go missing/goes missing from care or from home - Are at risk of modern slavery, trafficking, exploitation, radicalised.

 Rivelin Primary should work with statutory safeguarding partners to agree the levels for the different types of assessment and services to be commissioned and delivered, as part of the local arrangements.
 DSL's and their deputies need to familiarise themselves with local thresholds as published by other safeguarding partners.
 This includes the process for the local early help assessment and the type and level of early help services to be provided, and the DSL's and their deputies will need to familiarise themselves with this document.
 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the Police) is made immediately.
+At Rivelin we liaise with other safeguarding partners like the Sheffield social care, family intervention service, Police and any other agencies that are working with our families.